If ever parents need any advice or support - please contact us. Our doors are ALWAYS open!

 If your question is not dealt with sufficiently, please ask to speak to their phase leader.

-Following that, you should arrange a meeting with the Deputy Headteacher (Miss Smith) or the Headteacher (Mrs Hunt).
+Following that, you should arrange a meeting with the Deputy Headteacher (Mrs Simpson) or the Headteacher (Miss Smith).

 If you have a complaint about the school, the complaint policy is attached below and a paper copy can be requested via the school office.